stripe/stripe-go/README.md

 # Tests

 - Before running tests, you'll need a valid oauth token: `bundle exec ruby scripts/refresh-tokens.rb`
+  - If the above script is not granting you a new access token for your scratch org, you can also generate a new one via `sfdx force:org:open -u brennen-scratch`
+  - This will have refreshed your access token for SFDX, so you can re-run the refresh-tokens script above to replace it in your ENV.
 - `NO_RESCUE=true bundle exec rails test "test/**/*test.rb"` will run the entire test suite
 - `NO_RESCUE=1` to avoid autoloading pry-rescue in the test suite